-Are you stuck?
-3 culture challenges companies face year after year
+3 culture challenges companies face every year

-• 3 min read
+- 3 min read

 In the last year, we have witnessed a huge shift in the business landscape – again.
 Markets have felt the impact of warfare and tariffs, tech has accelerated, and customer expectations have evolved.
 Yet, for many organisations, particular cultural challenges continue to hold them back.